tierneytim/btAudio/README.md

 ## Approximate Dynamic Range Compression
 Dynamic Range Compression is very computationaly expensive.
 I found for my esp32 the big stress was converting the computed gain (dB) back to a 16 bit integer.
 This required computing `pow10f(x/20)` which became a severe bottlekneck.
 This operation took takes about 5 microseconds to compute.
 For a stereo system that's 10 microseconds.
 Considering there is only 11.3 microseconds between stereo samples using 10 microseconds for one line of code is abhorrent.
 <br>
 I thought about precomputing the values and creating a lookup table but that would require > 130KB of memory.
 That would not be the polite thing to do.
 Program storage space is valuable, particularly as the ESP32 uses a lot of memory for WIFI and Bluetooth.
 The compromise was to use a lookup table for integral part of `x` and a polynomial apprxomation for the fractional part of `x`.
 As `x` only ranges between -90dB and 90dB for signed 16 bit integers we can create a look up table for the integral part using less than 400 bytes.
 For the fractional part we use [Newton's Divided Difference](https://en.wikipedia.org/wiki/Newton_polynomial) method for polynomial interpolation between the integer parts.
 Long story short this method has an accuracy of 0.01% and runs in 0.2 microseconds.
 If you just use the intger lookup method the error is greater than 10% and takes 0.1 microseconds.
 In my opinion the extra 0.1 microseconds is worth the 1000 fold increase in accuracy.
 The code below is covered in the [benchLookup](examples/benchLookup/benchLookup.ino) example.
+This example isn't crucial but useful if you want to see the difference in methodologies.

 ```cpp
 void setup() {